invenia/blog/_posts/JuliaLangFeatures.md

 0xfa2c022285c148ed
 ```

-In closures boxing applies only to rebinding, though the [closure bug](https://github.com/JuliaLang/julia/issues/15276),
+In closures, boxing applies only to rebinding, though the [closure bug](https://github.com/JuliaLang/julia/issues/15276)
-does mean julia will sometime overly eagerly Box variables because it thinks they might be rebound.
+does mean julia will sometime over-eagerly box variables because it thinks they might be rebound.
 It has no change on what the code does, but it does impact performance.

-While this kind of code itself should never be used since Julia has a perfectly
+While this kind of code itself should never be used, since Julia has a perfectly
-functional system for dispatch and seems to get along fine without Classic OO style encapsulation,
+functional system for dispatch and seems to get along fine without Classic OO-style encapsulation,
 knowing how closures work opens other opportunities to see how they can be used.
 In our [ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/) project,
 we are considering the use of closures as callable named tuples as part of